zuozhenggh/learning-library/developer-library/microservices-serverless-workshop/provision-devcs/provision-devcs.md

   ![](./images/image34.png " ")

 3. You will see next screen where you are requested to run some extra configurations related with Compute & Storage.
-Click in OCI Credentials link in Message and have close to you the txt file with OCI information previously gathered:
+Click **OCI Credentials** link in Message and have close to you the txt file with OCI information previously gathered:

   ![](./images/image35.png " ")